madebyunderscore/webflow/README.md

 This template contains some preconfigured development tools:

-- [Typescript](https://www.typescriptlang.org/): A superset of Javascript that adds an additional layer of Typings, bringing more security and efficiency to the written code.
+- [Typescript](https://www.typescriptlang.org/): Imagine you’re building with Lego blocks.
+TypeScript adds labels to the blocks (like “this block is blue and square”) so you know exactly how to use them and avoid mistakes.
+It’s like a super-organized version of JavaScript that makes coding safer and easier to understand.
-- [Prettier](https://prettier.io/): Code formatting that assures consistency across all Finsweet's projects.
+- [Prettier](https://prettier.io/): Think of it as a robot that cleans up messy handwriting.
+Prettier makes sure your code looks neat and tidy in the same way every time, so everyone can easily read and understand it.
-- [ESLint](https://eslint.org/): Code linting that enforces industries' best practices.
-It uses [our own custom configuration](https://github.com/finsweet/eslint-config) to maintain consistency across all Finsweet's projects.
+- [ESLint](https://eslint.org/): Imagine a helpful teacher that checks your homework and makes sure you follow all the best rules for writing neatly and clearly.
+ESLint ensures your code follows good practices and uses a special set of rules to keep things consistent for your team.
 - [Playwright](https://playwright.dev/): Fast and reliable end-to-end testing.
-- [esbuild](https://esbuild.github.io/): Javascript bundler that compiles, bundles and minifies the original Typescript files.
+- [esbuild](https://esbuild.github.io/): Think of it as a machine that takes a messy pile of Lego instructions (TypeScript code), simplifies them, and turns them into a compact, ready-to-use guide (JavaScript) for your project.
 - [Changesets](https://github.com/changesets/changesets): A way to manage your versioning and changelogs.
 - [Finsweet's TypeScript Utils](https://github.com/finsweet/ts-utils): Some utilities to help you in your Webflow development.